 - assists faculty in proposal writing and formulation of budgets; and

-- can act as an intermediary between faculty on this campus and faculty, institutes, centers, departments, and colleges on other campuses of the university.
+- can act as an intermediary between faculty on this campus and faculty, institutes, centers, departments, and colleges on other Penn State campuses.

 Research Advisory Committee